This Season Give Hope – Donate Now

 Following Chan’s death, all bets were off.
 I was catapulted onto a journey I didn’t expect.
 The path was filled with debilitating grief, symptoms of PTSD, and fractured relationships.

 In the weeks after Chan died, my emotions were unpredictable – just as they are for most new survivors.
 Anxiety, guilt, and despair were constant companions.
 I couldn’t focus at work.
-My 10-year marriage began to falter and then, five months later, it failed.
+My 10-year marriage began to falter, and five months later, it failed.
 Although I was a clinical mental health counselor, nothing in my traditional training provided a context for what I was experiencing.
 When I began to feel suicidal myself, I did not know how common it was for survivors of suicide loss to feel suicidal in the aftermath.
-I found that taking “one day at a time” was too much for me.
+Taking “one day at a time” was too much for me.
 At one point, with the help of family and friends, I lived two hours at a time.

 In the initial months and years following my loss, there were many dark days.
 Looking back now, I can see that healing was taking place, even though I lacked consciousness of that at the time.

-About five years passed before I began to feel an interest – or a calling to contribute.
-I believe that most people experience something similar, at some point in their healing journey.
-It can show up like a very subtle growing interest or a yearning to participate with the world in some way that makes a meaningful difference.
+About five years passed before I began to feel an interest—or a calling to contribute.
+I believe that most people experience something similar at some point in their healing journey.
+It can show up as a very subtle growing interest or a yearning to participate with the world in some way that makes a meaningful difference.

-I understood why people made those statements – especially after losing a child or close family member – but I wanted to add something more hopeful, so in 2008, I launched the Alliance of Hope to offer information, friendship, and hope to other survivors.
+I understood why people made those statements – especially after losing a child or close family member – but I wanted to add something more hopeful.
+In 2008, I launched the Alliance of Hope to offer other survivors information, friendship, and hope.
 I wrote about the possibility of being forever altered, of growing wiser and stronger on the journey through grief, and the possibility of even eventually making a meaningful difference as a result of one’s loss.

 Looking back now, it’s remarkable that anyone ever found the first website I built.
 Initially, allianceofhope.org was number 10,000 in a Google search!
 Yet survivors found us.
-They came, first in a trickle and then, in a steady stream.
-Today our forum hosts more than 23,000 loss survivors and we have expanded to serve survivors in numerous other ways.
+They came, first in a trickle and then in a steady stream.
+Today, our forum hosts more than 25,000 loss survivors, and we have expanded to serve survivors in numerous other ways.

 In my story …